 - Side clearance will be a minimum of 15 feet clearance plus proper lateral as defined by ANSI A300 standards.
-Minimum allowable clearance should be 3 feet.
-Established trunks within 15 feet of the conductor will not be removed unless a safety or reliability concern exists and written permission is obtained. - Overhang clearance a minimum of 15 feet.
-More than 15 feet of clearance may be taken based on species and branch structure.
-Additionally, dead or dying branches overhanging the conductor should be removed when possible.
+The minimum allowable clearance should be 3 feet.
+Established trunks within 15 feet of the conductor will not be removed unless a safety or reliability concern exists and written permission is obtained. - No overhang.
 Homeowners shall be notified of additional (>15 feet) overhang removal and work will be completed unless an objection is registered by the homeowner. - Ash trees shall be trimmed, if possible, so failing parts of tree will miss conductors. - Equipment poles a minimum of three feet will be cleared around pole with hardware (transformer, switch, fuse, etc.).